klasbo/Intro-C-linux-dev/readme.md

-Part 2: Ready, Set, C
+Part 2: Ready, set, C
 ---------------------

 Before we create our first program in C, we must first look into exactly how we create it, how we run it, and finally - if it doesn't do this on its own - how we make it stop.